Louce/portfolio-1/README.md

 │   ├── primitives/       // Basic HTML element wrappers (Box, Flex, Text).
 │   ├── sections/         // The main page sections (Hero, About, Projects, etc.).
 │   │   └── [SectionName]/  // Each section has its own folder...
-│   │       └── components/ // ...which may contain its own sub-components.
+│   │       └── components/ // ...which may contain its own sub-components (e.g., ProjectCard).
 │   └── ui/               // Shadcn UI components.
 You own this code.
 │
 ├── data/                 // Static content.
 The "database" of the site.